bolek42/bolek42.github.io/sca/capture.md

 These frequencies with a high response can be used as a trigger signal.
 By searching for the maximum ins this transformed signal, the best trigger frequency can be determined.

-This method can also be used to scan the complete spectrum to find sidechannel leakage for a new device.
+This method can also be used to scan the complete spectrum to find side-channel leakage for a new device.
 The image shows the wavelet response for an Arduino Mega2560 from 1MHz - 13MHz.
 As an upconverter was used, the frequency values have a constant offset of 125MHz.
 The spike at 2.5MHz might be caused either by resonance of the used antenna or by the device itself.